santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Revision Notes.md

 > This clever approach helps TCP strike a balance between resending data too soon (which could lead to unnecessary network traffic) and waiting too long to resend lost data (which could slow down the data transfer).

+Certainly!
+Let's add information about how the slow-start threshold (ssthresh) is calculated in TCP congestion control.

 > [!idea] TCP Congestion Control
 > **Tahoe:**
 > - Slow Start: Gradually increases the congestion window (CongWin) until a loss event occurs.
 CongWin is initialized to 1 MSS and doubled every RTT until it reaches the slow-start threshold (ssthresh).